High School Students interested in Dual Credit

 Accreditation and Class Credits

 OTC is accredited by the Higher Learning Commission.
 OTC participates in the CORE 42 Transfer Guarantee program.
 Most courses offered through OTC Dual Credit transfer to other public institutions in the state.
 The few courses that are not CORE 42, are noted in the class list within the admission steps.
+Math courses with a CORE 42 prerequisite (MTH 131 & MTH 140) will satisfy the math general education credit portion of CORE 42, but may not directly transfer to all four-year universities like other CORE 42 courses.
 Non-CORE 42 courses still have transfer agreements with other colleges and universities.
 Students are responsible for consulting with other college institutions about transfer policies.
 For more information about these topics, visit documents and links.

 Tuition and Payment

 OTC Dual Credit is the most inexpensive option in the area and credits transfer well to other colleges!

 Tuition for OTC Dual Credit is $35 per credit hour.
 If a student enrolls in an online class, an added $65 per online class fee occurs.
 Most course offerings are 3 credits.
 Meaning, most seated courses at the high school cost $105 and most online courses with remote instruction cost $170.

 Contact your high school to determine if tuition and fees are paid by the district.

 Payment in full must occur after billing posts and before the payment deadline, or students will be dropped from their class(es) for non-payment.
 Disenrollment in college courses may also affect high school credits needed for high school graduation.

 Contact your high school to determine if course materials are provided or paid by the district.